scaleoutsystems/tee-serve/README.md

-# Lightweight Client in TEE
+# Lightweight inference agent in TEE
-C++ PoC for lightweight client in TEE.
+C++ PoC for lightweight inference agent in TEE.